rnrbarbosa/bigdata-architect/Challenge1.md

 My choice is to use *EVENT SOURCING* model as the *architecture*.
 All state changes like data ingestion or data transformation would be stored as an immutable event data.

+All of the following explanations will be based on a single premise and ruling principle:

+> *Immutability is the Backbone of “Big Data”*
+>Functional Computation with Immutable Inputs.
+Failure and Restart Are Based on the Idempotent Nature of Functional Computation over Immutable Inputs.

 ![Architecture](kstreams.png)

 Using this approach, all application or interfaces that require always up to date information will use the _Event Logs_ to create a *real-time materialized view* to be queried, that can be a query or index the event in ElasticSearch for searches.